-- If you wish to re-enroll for that camp week, space must be available and payment is required at the time of enrollment. - You may request up to three full days of occasional care per summer/camp week.
+- If you wish to re-enroll for that camp week, space must be available, must reapply via MilitaryChildCare.com, and payment is required at the time of enrollment or risk losing the week of camp. - You may request up to three full days of occasional care per summer/camp week.
 Hourly care (for non-full days) is limited to five hours per week.
 You may call up to one month in advance to request your dates and be placed on the list for those dates.
 Requesting occasional day or hourly care does not mean that a space is available.
 The Friday of the week PRIOR to the dates you have requested, you can contact the SAC/YC to see if there is space available on your dates.
-Occasional day rate is \$35 per day and must be paid no later than the day of service.
-Hourly care is \$5.00 per hour and is also due no later than the day of service.
+Occasional day rate is \$54 per day and must be paid no later than the day of service.
+Hourly care is \$8.00 per hour and is also due no later than the day of service.

-Sponsors are required to give written notice of at least two weeks when care is no longer required.
-If notice is not given, the sponsor will be charged for the time within the notification period that the space is not filled.
-A one-time ten percent reduction may be applied to the final payment for full day, and before/after school care programs when a 30-day notification for withdrawal/disenrollment from a program is provided.
+Sponsors are required to give a 30 day written termination/disenrollment when care is longer required.
+Patrons who fail to provide a 30 day terminations/disenrollment will be charged the applicable fees.
+A one-time ten percent reduction may be applied to the final payment for full day, and before/after school care programs when more than a 30-day notification for withdrawal/disenrollment from a program is provided.
 This reduction is not applied to Families transitioning to other on post CYS programs (e.g. transitioning from CDC to SAC, etc.)